RahulSTrivedi/NLP-chatbot-JIO-Project/README.md

 # NLP-chatbot-JIO-Project
-this is a group project on NLP chatbot.
+This is a group project on NLP chatbot performed as a part of course outcome in Jio Institute.

 # Interactive Recipe Assistant